 “Grateful for small things, big things and everything in between”

-Its 10am on a Saturday morning as i write this, the partner at work, clothes washed and on the line, a coffee in one hand whiles the other is placed firmly on my keyboard.
-As much as I love my partner, every girl needs her “me time”, and Saturday mornings for me are just that.
+Its 10am on a Saturday morning as i write this, the clothes washed and on the line, a coffee in one hand whiles the other is placed firmly on my keyboard.
+As much as I love my busy life, every girl needs her “me time”, and Saturday mornings for me are just that.
 It’s my time to mop all the floors, wash all the sheets, smash out a morning workout and finally be able to sit down and be creative with my blog.
 Except for the past few months, “being creative with my blog” became a Game of Thrones marathon and it was only until my emails reminded me to renew my website that I actually decided to sit down and finish all these drafts I had locked away on my desktop.
 So here’s to the “Coffee & Chit Chat” series; a blog post dedicated to the general details of my life lately.

 I’ve realised by writing this post just how much it has helped me reflect on my life recently, the changes that’s happened, the lessons I’ve learnt and the goals that I have accomplished.
 I have been so caught up with life lately that it felt good to take a step back and enjoy it even if that meant taking a break from my computer (not so much from the TV, as GOT is seriously addictive!)
 Don’t get me wrong, there were times where I had all the motivation in the world to type up a 400-500 word blog post but there were also times that I thought I would much rather go out and enjoy a meal not cooked by my own two hands.